Our SEND Information Report

 11. WHAT DO WE DO TO MAKE SURE CHILDREN AND YOUNG PEOPLE WITH SEND ARE ENABLED TO ENGAGE IN ACTIVITIES AVAILABLE WITH CHILDREN AND YOUNG PEOPLE IN THE SCHOOL WHO DO NOT HAVE SEND?

 - There are no barriers for any students with SEND for our activities in school.
+All out of hours activities are monitored and registers are taken and student engagement is monitored.

 - We actively encourage students with SEND to take part fully in the life of the school.